hfroot/Prezence/README.md

 ## Adding to the README
 If you want to add to the readme file using nice formatting, check out the helpful cheatsheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+##Possible errors and future improvement
+* Screen is too small, participants find it difficult to look at screen.
+* Avatar has no verbal feedback since choreographe has no audio output.
+We did not have enough time to make a bespoke animation independent of choreographe that is